 About us

-We’re a girls-only community for readers who love talking about stories in person.
-We meet at a local East Bay coffee shop to discuss our book club picks and to talk about books over coffee.
-If your idea of a perfect hour includes a latte in one hand and a good book in the other, you’ll feel right at home.
-To help keep the group friendly and personal, we ask that members have a clear profile photo when joining.
+We're a girls-only East Bay community for readers who love discussing books in person over coffee.
+We meet at a local coffee shop to chat about our picks— if a latte and a good book sounds like your perfect hour, you'll fit right in.
+Members should have a clear profile photo when joining.

 Attendance Policy